 On January 11, 2022, the Company entered into a Master Clinical Trial Agreement (the "MCTA") with Memorial Research Medical Clinic dba Orange County Research Center (the "OCRC").
 Researchers at the OCRC will perform Phase 1 clinical trial with BICX104.
-The total consideration the Company will pay MCTA for the Phase 1 clinical trial is \$603,378.
+The total consideration the Company will pay MCTA for the Phase 1 clinical trial is \$657,640.

-Pursuant to a Task Order entered into in February 2022 the first payment owed to the OCRC equaling approximately \$45,000 will be due upon execution of the task order and prior to the starting of services.
-As of March 31, 2022, no payments were due to OCRC.
+Pursuant to a Task Order entered into in February 2022 the first payment owed to the OCRC equaling approximately \$45,000 will be invoiced monthly as services are rendered.
+As of September 30, 2022, \$46,422 were due to OCRC.